bradfordharrison2606/blog/_posts/2024-08-11-EmblemRoy.md

 # **Character Builds**

-The thing with Roy is that he is so straightforward and generalized that many players don't have specific builds for him.
-They just slap him on anyone who doesn't need a more dedicated Emblem.
-And I see that as a good thing as it means Roy isn't stuck in a box like other Emblems.
+The thing with Roy is that he is so straightforward and generalized that many players don’t have specific builds for him.
+It's not uncommon to just slap him on anyone who doesn’t need a more dedicated/specialized Emblem.
+And I see that as a good thing as it means Roy isn’t stuck in a box like other Emblems.
+Even on dedicated Mages, he can see some use with Hold Out as a life insurance policy and Rise Above boosting their magical damage with its stat bonuses. <br><br>

 For me, I normally stick him on physical units that fight on the front lines.
-His passive stat boosts lean towards that kind of play-style and Hold Out, especially at higher Bond levels is an excellent insurance policy to ensure Roy's bearer survives combat.
+His passive stat boosts lean towards that kind of play-style and Hold Out, especially at higher Bond levels is an excellent insurance policy to ensure Roy’s bearer survives combat.

 # **Final Thoughts** <br>

-What's left to say about Roy that hasn't already been said.
+What’s left to say about Roy that hasn’t already been said?
 He is arguably the most straightforward Emblem in the game.
 He quite literally makes anyone a better overall unit.
-The only major criticism I have with Roy is that his first two Engage Weapons are mediocre and his Skill Inheritance is ludicrously expensive, even if it's justified.
+The only major criticism I have with Roy is that his first two Engage Weapons are mediocre and his Skill Inheritance is ludicrously expensive, even if it’s justified.
 Roy is an Emblem you should make use of on the battlefield.
-To close this out, Roy is most definitely still our boy.
+To close this out, **Roy is most definitely still our boy**.